100%

 Yes, this tool is widely used by BSW and MSW students for field practicum assignments because it's free, requires no login, and produces professional-standard diagrams conforming to NASW guidelines.

 Genosm Pro integrates powerful Genograms and Ecomaps into one seamless workflow.
-Get AI-assisted suggestions, secure cloud storage, and advanced relationship analysis.
+Get AI-assisted suggestions, zero-knowledge local storage that respects your privacy, and advanced relationship analysis.